ThoughtWorks-SEA/developer-training/docs/delivering-software/git-collab.md

 ![smaller trunk based](_media/smaller-trunk-based.png)
 (Image from https://trunkbaseddevelopment.com/)

-In trunk-based development (TBD), developers always check into one branch, typically the **master branch** also called the “trunk”.
+In trunk-based development (TBD), developers always check into one branch, typically the **main/master branch** - also called the "trunk".

-They check in (git push) as frequently as possible to the master — at few times a day.
+They check in (git push) as frequently as possible to the trunk, e.g. a few times a day.

 Every developer is touching the trunk, so all features grow in the mainline which acts as a communication point.